blankets of hope

 Against his parents' wishes, Mike left school and flew out to Silicon Valley in 2016.
 While there, he served as Director of Social Media at a FinTech startup in the Y Combinator Winter 2016 batch.

 Soon after his YC experience, Mike felt his own entrepreneurial itch and decided to scratch it.
-Combining his passion for social media and wellness, he started GoodCore Social - a social media marketing agency for brands in the wellness industry.
+Combining their passions for social media and philosophy, the brothers started Stoic Elite - a media company educating the world on the growing trend of Stoicism.

-In addition to running GoodCore, Mike practices Tai Chi and volunteers at a nearby hospice in his spare time.
+In addition to running Stoic Elite, Mike practices Tai Chi in his spare time.

-He also enjoys family time, Stoicism, mindful reflection and his pug Diesel.
+He also enjoys family time, mindful reflection and his pug Diesel.

 In January 2015, Nick was assaulted and left with a shattered jaw.
 The injury took away his ability to speak and eat solid food for 3 months.